Provided through Florida's State Agencies

 Naturalization Service (INS) documentation.
 Visit

 - Contact DCF for information on childcare, adult protective services, and homelessness.
-Find these and
+Find resources

 FLORIDA DEPARTMENT OF ELDER AFFAIRS (DOEA)